crisperdue/prooftoys-site/content/booleans.md

 Mathematical writing, instead of saying a point of a picture is blue, or has the property of being blue, often says it is a member of the set of points that are blue.
-In mathematics, properties are also often referred to as <i>predicates</i>.
+In mathematics, properties are also often referred to as *predicates*.
 These are all just different ways of describing the same situation.
 (A predicate can also express a relationship between two or more things, as in `x < y`.
 A predicate like `<` is also commonly called a *relation*, because it expresses a *relationship* between `x` and `y`.)